 In my spare moments, I plot a sequel, thirty years onward, set in Amherst, Mass., where I now live.
 I don't have many spare moments, so I don't know if a middle-aged Charles will ever see the light, but he’s a lovable character, and I remain intrigued by him -- and hope you will too.

-The novel is now available as an e-book and a paperback, published by White River Press.
-(The fabulous cover design is by friend Karen Kleinerman, one of my most talented friends -- and that's saying a lot.)
-You can find a copy in either format on Amazon, B&N, etc., or pick up the paperback at an actual bookstore, or order an autographed copy directly from me -- just send me an email.
-The book's price is $20, and postage is included.
+The novel is now available as both an e-book and a paperback, published by White River Press.
+Karen Kleinerman, one of my most talented friends -- and that's saying a lot -- designed the fabulous covers for both formats.

 "[A] witty and readable (and fetchingly illustrated and glossed) excursion [that] covers a lot of ground."

 ~ Cullen Murphy in the Wall Street Journal

 For all you handwriting defenders out there: A link to my interview on Wisconsin Public Radio's terrific program "To the Best of Our Knowledge," with Jim Fleming.